 Forks & Knives White

-The 2018 F&K White is a blend of my beloved Neuburg + Sauvignon, Tramin, Pálava and Riesling from our Slovenské and Babušák vineyards.
-Some of it is on skins because it’s more fun, some of it is direct press.
+The 2018 F&K White was a blend of my beloved Neuburg + Sauvignon, Tramin, Pálava and Riesling from our Slovenské and Babušák vineyards.
+Some of it on skins, some of it direct press.
 What's important is that each grape gives it its best and it captures you right away, with the very first sip, and keeps you coming back for more of that citrus hard-candy vibe, like being lured in by a bright halogen light.

 The story behind the F&K line The role that wine used to play in my country always pissed me off: not an essential part of almost any meal like elsewhere, but rather a binge drink afterwards / a treat for special occasions.
 For me & my family, wine is like food, something that should be on your table every day.
 Our bread and butter (literally).

 Originally varietal wines, now all blends.
-Aged in big neutral barrels of 600 and 3000 litres.
-All bottled under crown caps to keep all that energy in, and once again in clear bottles because - jeez - look at those colours!
+Aged in stainless steel tanks and big neutral barrels of 600 and 3000 litres.
+All bottled under crown caps to keep all that energy in, and once again in clear bottles because, jeez, look at those colours!
 No sulfur added, no fining, no filtration.
 The normal way.

 Wanna drink this?
 These are the guys to ask where to get my wine in your country.